Lajule/challenge-days/README.md

 npm start
 ```

-You may also use `pm2` to watch changes to restart the application automatically:
+You may also use `pm2` to watch changes in order to restart the application automatically:

 ```sh
 ./node_modules/.bin/pm2 start --name ChallengeDays --watch